-The core of any deployment of Dagster is Dagit, a process that serves a user interface and responds to GraphQL queries.
+The core of any deployment of Dagster is the Dagster webserver, a process that serves the Dagster UI and responds to GraphQL queries.

-To run dagit locally, first ensure that you are running a recent Python version.
-Typically, you'll want to run Dagit inside a virtualenv.
-Then, you can install Dagit and any additional libraries you might need.
+To run the webserver locally, first ensure that you are running a recent Python version.
+Typically, you'll want to run the webserver inside a virtualenv.
+Then, you can install the webserver and any additional libraries you might need.

-To run Dagit, use a command like the following:
+To run the webserver, use a command like the following:

-In this configuration, Dagit will write execution logs to
+In this configuration, the webserver will write execution logs to

 $DAGSTER_HOME/logs and listen on 0.0.0.0:3000.

-If you're using schedules or sensors, or want to set limits on the number of runs that can be executed at once, you'll want to also run a dagster-daemon service as part of your deployment.
+If you're using schedules, sensors, or backfills, or want to set limits on the number of runs that can be executed at once, you'll want to also run a dagster-daemon service as part of your deployment.
 To run this service locally, run the following command:

 pip install dagster DAGSTER_HOME=/opt/dagster/dagster_home dagster-daemon run